—Updated July 17, 2020

 If given a larger, higher-dollar backyard project, most pool builders can maximize resources and efforts that will already be going toward pool construction.
 Their efficiencies of scale can mean savings for you.

-For example, your pool builder must become familiar with your backyard.
-They will thoroughly survey the outdoor space, researching factors such as utility line locations, building codes, soil and grading, access for heavy machinery, and other variables that impact construction.
+For example, your pool contractor must become familiar with your backyard.
+They will thoroughly survey the outdoor space, researching conditions that impact construction such as utility line locations, building codes, soil and grading, access for heavy machinery, and others.

-Armed with this knowledge and facts, it’s a snap for your builder to plot an efficient course for the design and installation of your island grill.
+Armed with this knowledge and facts, it’s simple for your pool builder to plot an efficient course for the design and installation of your island grill.

 More importantly, your pool builder can leverage labor costs.
 Since your builder is already scheduling various tradesmen to work at your home, they have an edge.
 It’s more cost-effective for them to arrange each phase of work using crews already on site than it will be for another company you hire—solely for your island grill—to send out the crews for each trade.